 WIOA supersedes the Workforce Investment Act of 1998 and amends the Adult Education and Family Literacy Act, the Wagner-Peyser Act, and the Rehabilitation Act of 1973.
 In general, the Act takes effect on July 1, 2015, the first full program year after enactment, unless otherwise noted.
-The U.S. Department of Labor (DOL) will issue further guidance on the timeframes for implementation of these changes and proposed regulations reflecting the changes in WIOA soon after enactment.
+The U.S. Department of Labor (DOL) issued final regulations on June 30, 2016 and will issue further guidance on the timeframes for implementation of these changes and regulations reflecting the changes in WIOA.